 General Requirements of the Uranium Exploration Statute

-Chapter 21 of Title 45.1 of the Code authorizes DMME to administer the uranium exploration permitting program.
-The statute allows for, but does not require the promulgation of regulations.
+Chapter 21 of Title 45.1 of the Code of Virginia authorizes DMME to administer the uranium exploration permitting program.
 DMME’s Division of Mineral Mining administers and enforces the uranium exploration program.

 Applicants are also required to submit an accurate map showing the location of the proposed exploration activity; the courses and distances of such activity from two permanent points or landmarks on the tract; the approximate location areas in which test holes or core or stratigraphic holes may be drilled; the name of the owner; and boundaries and acreage of the tract on which the exploration activity is to take place.